Dominant purpose test: parliamentary business

 - the activity has a personal or commercial benefit that is so significant that it would not be publicly defensible to incur any expense, regardless of the parliamentary business being undertaken.

-- ordering office stationery or equipment specifically for your personal use or the use of an organisation such as your political party, a sports club or community group would not be for the dominant purpose of parliamentary business
+- ordering office stationery or equipment specifically for your personal use or the use of a constituent or an organisation such as your political party, a sports club or community group would not be for the dominant purpose of parliamentary business

-- making arrangements for a business to print newsletters, where you have, or a person connected to you has, a financial interest in that business would be considered a commercial purpose
+- making arrangements for a business to print newsletters, where you have a financial interest in that business would be considered a commercial purpose

-- including information on your webpage to advertise or link to a business or venture from which you or another person could derive a financial gain or reward would be considered a commercial purpose.
+- including information on your webpage to advertise a business or venture from which you or another person could derive a financial gain or reward would be considered a commercial purpose.